 You can see players' exact age on the player page.
-One Hattrick year is 112 days, which means all players are a certain age and 0-111 days.
+One Hattrick year is 112 days long, which means all players are a certain age and 0-111 days.

 All players have a personality.
 They can be nice or nasty, leaders or loners, temperamental or calm.
-Right now the personality does not affect much in the game, but it's for example wise to appoint a team captain with good leader abilities.
+Right now the personality does not affect much in the game, but it is, for example, wise to appoint a team captain with good leadership abilities.
 More info about how personality affects the game is found in the psychology chapter.

-Players with high loyalty to the club perform better on the pitch.
+Players with a high loyalty to the club perform better on the field.
 Loyalty increases with time spent at the club.

 There are two types of loyalty: